UVic Flute Syllabus Spring term 2025

 Studio policies

 2. Performances represent the work we do together in the studio, as well as your own individual practice.
-Therefore, when I feel a work is ready to be performed, I will suggest a concert venue/opportunity and/or a recording project to be posted online.
+Therefore, when we both feel a work is ready to be performed, I will suggest a concert venue/opportunity and/or a recording project to be posted online.

 3. I will approve concert requests after I have heard the material successfully and confidently presented in a polished manner as it is to be presented publicly (i.e., in its entirety).
 Performance permission slips will not be signed in anticipation of later work.
 Please plan ahead.